malmaud/TensorFlow.jl/README.md

 Pkg.add("TensorFlow")
 ```

-To enable support for GPU usage (Linux only), set an environment variable `TF_USE_GPU` to "1" and then rebuild the package. eg
+To enable support for GPU usage on Linux, set an environment variable `TF_USE_GPU` to "1" and then rebuild the package. eg

 ```julia
 ENV["TF_USE_GPU"] = "1"